efwewferthhyjgeewefwefw/bhjagdawdjahadadnakhaw/README.md

 This is the code for adaptive hard example mining.
 AHEM_cosine.py implements adaptive hard example mining algorithm with cosine similarity as distance function to select hard examples.
 baseline_models.py, siamese_network.py and triplet_network.py are baseline models.
-Toy data in its raw format is alse provided in hotel_comments.xls and train.csv, validation.csv, test.csv are average word embedding features of the comments.
+Toy data in its raw format is also provided in hotel_comments.xls. train.csv, validation.csv, test.csv are average word embedding features of the comments.